DenysPacheco/how-to-docker/README.en.md

 ### Save

-"Export an image to an output tar file"
+"Export an image to an output `.tar` file"

 `docker save -o app-test.tar app:test`
 > `-o` flag to name the tar output